fiskaltrust/interface-doc/doc/middleware-fr-boi-tva-decla-30-10-30/reference-tables/reference-tables.md

 <span id="_Toc527986687" class="anchor"></span>

 *Table 35.
-Type of Service: ftChargeItemCase (FR – BOI-TVA-DECL 30-10-30)*
+Type of Service: ftChargeItemCase (FR – BOI-TVA-DECLA 30-10-30)*

 In the following there are further guidelines for using ftChargeItemCase.